Agar Agar Strips

 - From Packing Design, Packing Material Selection, and Packing Printing to Manual packing, Delivery, all in one package service.

 We only choose well-reputed shipping lines to ensure safety and time.
 From our warehouse to the destination port, or even to your warehouse, "Full Tracking Service" is always with you.

 The most important characteristics of agar agar are the following.

 Great gelling power

-Its great gelling power in an aqueous environment allows it to form gels which are more resistant (stronger) than those of any other gel-forming agent, assuming the use of equal concentrations.
+Its great gelling power in an aqueous environment allows it to form gels that are more resistant (stronger) than those of any other gel-forming agent, assuming the use of equal concentrations.

 No reagents needed

 The simple water solution has that gelling power.
 There is no need to add reagents to produce gelation, such as potassium (or proteins as is necessary with carrageenans), calcium (or other divalent cations as is necessary with alginates).
 High sugar concentrations or an acid environment (as is necessary with pectins) are not needed.

 It can be used over a wide range of pH, from 5 to 8, and in some cases beyond these limits.
 It withstands thermal treatments very well, even above 100°C which allows good sterilization.

 A 1.5% aqueous solution gels between 32°C-43°C and does not melt below 85°C. This is a unique property of agar, compared to other gelling agents.